 To everyone's surprise, they have held their ground.
 But they can't hold out forever.
 Will the rescue force -- resurgent business investment -- get there in time?
 The screenplay for that kind of movie always ratchets up the tension.
-But predictions of an imminent recovery in business investment keep turning out to be premature.
 Sanchez-your-life-your-work-kindle.
 Milton Friedman: "I Think the Austrian Business-Cycle Theory Has Done the World a Great Deal of Harm" This is from a 1998 interview with Milton Friedman: EPSTEIN You were acquainted with the Austrian economist Friedrich Hayek and also are familiar with the work of Ludwig von Mises and his American disciple, Murray Rothbard.

 This designation applies even though few hold Austrian citizenship; moreover, not all economists from Austria subscribe to the ideas of the Austrian School.
 Austrian economists Related lists References Further reading Holcombe, Randall G., ed.
 (1999).
 Home The Future of Freedom Foundation.
 An Introduction to Austrian Economics and the Free Society – Voices of Liberty.
 April 6, 2015—In this episode of The Libertarian Angle, we learn the origins of Austrian economics.